Gin Blossoms headline winter Mountainfest at Montage Mountain in Scranton on March 7

 From a press release:

-Typically known for its summer concerts, Montage Mountain in Scranton is taking its annual winter event to the next level with a national headliner.
+Typically known for its summer concerts, Montage Mountain in Scranton is taking its fifth annual winter event to the next level with a national headliner.

-It was announced today that the multi-platinum rock band Gin Blossoms, known for radio and Billboard Top 25 hits “Hey Jealousy,” “Follow You Down,” “Til I Hear It from You,” and “Found Out About You,” will headline Mountainfest on Saturday, March 7, 2020.
+It was announced today that the multi-platinum alternative rock band Gin Blossoms, known for radio and Billboard Top 25 hits “Hey Jealousy,” “Follow You Down,” “Til I Hear It from You,” and “Found Out About You,” will headline Mountainfest on Saturday, March 7, 2020.

 Along with live music all afternoon, this outdoor event will feature skiing, snowtubing, costume pond skimming, indoor and outdoor bars, and more.
 The all-ages show will be held snow or shine, so attendees are asked to dress for the cold.